manni8436/Legend-of-the-Greek-Gods/README.md

 ## FEATURES

-* The following is the Features that I have used for my project.
+I have used the following features in this project

+* Hover
-    * Hover feature which tells the user what location the mouse is in while in the menu.
+    * Tells the user the location of the mouse whilst navigating the menu.
-        * simple function so that the user does not lose its place in the menu and get confused.
+    * Helps the user not lose their place.

+* Contact Form
-    * Contact form validates and requests the user to input information in the input boxes and textarea.
+    * Form validation requests the user to input the correct information in the input fields.
-        * this stops the user from accidently sending blank or incomplete contact details and information needed.
+    * Avoids the user accidentally sending blank or incomplete forms.

 ## SOLVED BUGS